openaps/docs/docs/Setup/rpi.md

 <br>
 ## Watchdog [optional]

-Now we are going to install watchdog, which restarts the RPi2 if it becomes unresponsive.
+Now you can consider installing watchdog, which restarts the RPi2 if it becomes unresponsive.

 Enter in: